vestige-java/vestige/assemblies/standard_edition_standalone/src/main/assembly/windows/README.txt

 Vestige console is any SSH client.
 On windows you can use PuTTY (http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) You have to generate an rsa key pair (public / private).
-Put the public key in ssh\authorized_keys and configure PuTTY to use the private key and port 8422 (instead of 22) and admin username.
+Put the public key in ssh\authorized_keys and configure PuTTY to use the private key and port defined in %VESTIGE_CONFIG%\settings.xml (default to 0 meaning dynamically allocated port whose value will be in %VESTIGE_DATA%\ssh\port.txt) and admin username.
 Do not distribute the private key and do not add unknown public key in ssh\authorized_keys because an access to vestige console allow to install any application on your computer (including virus).

 ---
 STOPPING

-CTRL-C inside bat window
-Avoid closing the window opened with bat which may prevents vestige to shutdown properly.
+Right click on status icon, click on quit

+---
+BATCH file

+You can open a cmd and run vestige.bat instead of vestige.exe To have correct encoding you can either use UTF-8
+  > chcp 65001
+  > set VESTIGE_CONSOLE_ENCODING=UTF-8
+or use your default encoding (example with Cp1252)
+  > chcp 1252
+  > set VESTIGE_CONSOLE_ENCODING=Cp1252